 I want to make a living creating a body of work that promotes Reason, Libertarianism and Austrian Economics.
 I want to find and serve a very specific market.
 I think people are finding these ideas and becoming individualists at a compounding rate.
 I think that when people are inspired "philosophically", they're more passionate about their heroes (like I am).
 I want to fuel that...

-But don't let this fancy-schmancy website fool you.
-I'm one dude, hand crafting statues in his home.
+For now, I'm one dude, hand crafting statues in his home.
 These aren't coming off a conveyor belt in Bangkok.
 I'll be the last pair of eyes to inspect every statue with my reputation on the block, and the quality will reflect that.

 Still, I'm new at this.
 Even worse...
 I'm making it up as I go.
 In fact, I know just enough to know how little I know (that made sense, right?).
 But I hope you'll be patient with me while we smooth out the bumps and improve on a good idea.